idaholab/moose/python/doc/content/python/sqa/python_far.md

-!template load file=sqa/far.md.template category=python project=MOOSE Tools
+!template load file=sqa/far.md.template project=MOOSE Tools

 !template! item key=introduction
 {{project}}, as a collection of utilities, is designed to operate as a library of functionality.
 While